ay0408/DP-statistics-GWAS/README.md

 We applied the Laplace mechanism, which is based on the concept of differential privacy, to the main statistical tests using contingency tables: the chi-squared test, Fisher's exact test, and Cochran-Armitage's trend test.

+## Important Note (2023/10)
+Nowadays, it is not desirable to publish genome statistics based on their ${\it global\ sensitivities}$ as in this study in terms of output accuracy.
+Instead, we could reduce noise significantly by using the concept of ${\it smooth\ sensitivity}$, and it would be important to explore its potential in the context of genomic statistical analysis in future (e.g. our recent paper at PST 2023).

 ## the chi-squared test

 For the statistics in the chi-squared test, we experimented with methods for releasing the P-values, log(P), chi-squared statistics when using